hungryjireh/50043dbsproj/deployment_share/README.md

 1. Analysis will be run on the namenode of the Hadoop/Spark cluster.
 Obtain the private key of the namenode.
 2. Run "python3 analyse_db.py <private_key.pem>"
-3. Results of analysis is saved as pearson_correlation_results.txt and tf_idf_results.txt respectively for question 1 and question 2.
+3. Results of analysis is saved as pearson_correlation_results.txt for question 1.
+4. Results of analysis for Question 2 can be viewed by accessing output folder file parts:
+- server/hadoop-3.1.2/bin/hdfs dfs -ls /output_tfidf/
+To print first line of output folder files:
+- server/hadoop-3.1.2/bin/hdfs dfs -head /output_tfidf/part-00000